 Upstairs, galleries trace the revolutionary years of the Republic of Texas, its rise to statehood and its economic expansion into oil drilling and space exploration.
 Special features cover John Wayne’s 1960 movie The Alamo, and home-grown music from Bob Wills to Buddy Holly.

-The museum also houses Austin's first IMAX theater (check website for listings; adult/child four to 17 years $9/7) and the Texas Spirit Theater (adult/child four to 17 years $5/4), both of which offer discounted combination tickets when bought with a museum admission.
-The Texas Spirit Theater is where you can see The Star of Destiny, a 15-minute special-effects film that's simultaneously high-tech and hokey fun.
+The museum also houses an IMAX theater (check website for listings; adult/child four to 17 years $9/7), and the Texas Spirit Theater (adult/child four to 17 years $6/5), which shows The Star of Destiny, a ‘multi-sensory’ 15-minute film that's simultaneously high-tech and hokey fun.

-Museum parking is $8.
+Museum parking costs $10.